Hobart: Bus

 The main public transportation within the city of Hobart is via a network of Metro Tasmania buses operated by the Tasmanian Government.
 The main hub is at the centrally located Hobart Bus Mall on Elizabeth Street.
 The GreenCard fare ticketing system is held by about 100 thousand customers.

 There are also a small number of private bus services, departing from Murray Street and the Brooke Street Pier.
 These include the airport SkyBus, and charters and coaches by Tassielink Transit and Kinetic Tasmania.

 Tasmania spends the least per capita on public transport in Australia, which is partly responsible for a weekday usage decline of 80.8% between 1964 and 2021.
-However, the State Government has indicated a consolidation of routes into three main BRT spokes.